Geese Removal & Prevention

 Aggressive nesting geese are a real risk to business and property owners.
 Although rare, people could become injured when trying to remove or flee from an aggressive goose.

-Most goose problems will occur around March and continue through June during the goose nesting period.
+Most goose problems occur between February to August, during their nesting period.
 Breeding pairs begin nesting in late February and March.
 The laying of goose eggs begins soon after nest construction is complete.

 Female Canada geese can lay one egg every day or so, with an average clutch size of five.
 Incubation of eggs begins after the last egg is laid and lasts about 28 days.
 After hatching, goslings are incapable of flight for about 70 days.
 Adult geese will molt their flight feathers near the end of June, rendering them flightless for 15 to 20 days.
 This is the best time to round up and safely remove nuisance geese.